 The ECB explicitly requests that domestic payment transactions are reported with Country Code W2 (Domestic / reference Area) and not IE.

 Where Geo 3 and Geo 6 country breakdowns are requested, reporting agents should report any domestic (Irish) payment transactions under the country code W2.
 For the applicable series, there should be no reported data in reference to IE counterparts.

+What are the items to be reported under PAY DSD with reference to Table 4a and 5a

+From ECB perspective, PAY DSD is a high level dataset which represents the key headline series of all the services.

+For example, the item “credit transfers sent” will be computed by the ECB using the sub-items of the PCT DSD while for dissemination purposes “credit transfers” sent is published under the PAY DSD.

+However the items and series keys to be reported under PAY DSI can be found by filtering out the column Data set Identifier as PAY in the worksheet “Table 4a and 5a” of Reporting Instruction excel.

+Snapshot of PAY DSD items to be reported are as below: